-Successfully completing this one year, full-time programme will give you the option to pursue Te Toi o Ngā Rangi: Bachelor of Māori Visual Arts [Level 7].
+Successfully completing this one year, full-time programme will give you the option to pursue Te Toi o Ngā Rangi | Bachelor of Māori Visual Arts.

-Successful completion of the Certificate in Māori Visual Arts (Foundation) [Level 4] gives students the eligibility to enter the first year of the degree programme, Te Toi o Ngā Rangi, Bachelor of Māori Visual Arts [Level 7].
+Successful completion of the Ka Tipu te Whaihanga [Kaupae 4] | NZ Certificate in Ngā Toi [Level 4] gives you the ability to enter the first year of the degree programme, Te Toi o Ngā Rangi | Bachelor of Māori Visual Arts.

 Toihoukura!
 Toihouora e! – Toihoukura – Enriching lives!

-Certificate graduates will have the skills and knowledge to be able to:
+Upon graduating you will have the skills and knowledge to be able to:

-- Produce Māori art works informed by an understanding of design and concepts informed by traditional narratives (mōteatea, waiata and kapahaka) and te reo Māori me ona tikanga;
+- Produce Māori art works informed by an understanding of design and concepts informed by traditional narratives (mōteatea, waiata and kapahaka) and te reo Māori me ona tikanga

-- Create Māori artworks using safe and effective processes;
+- Create Māori artworks using safe and effective processes

-- Have a sound academic base to enable them to proceed to degree level study.
+- Have a sound academic base to enable them to proceed to degree level study

 - Applicants will require a minimum of 10 credits NCEA Level 1 from any Literacy sub field or domain.
 These skills can be assessed in English and Te Reo Māori.
-For applicants without these NCEA credits or equivalent: a pass in School Certificate English and/or Te Reo Māori meets the academic entry requirements, as do NQF qualifications of an equivalent or higher level which demonstrate achievement in these discipline areas.
+For applicants without these NCEA credits or equivalent: a pass in School Certificate English and/or Te Reo Māori meets the academic entry requirements, as do NZQF qualifications of an equivalent or higher level which demonstrate achievement in these discipline areas.

-- Students over 20 are classified as mature students.
+- Applicants over 20 are classified as mature students.
 Mature students with life skills and/or work experience who do not meet the stated entry requirements but have the equivalent ability and experience are encouraged to apply.

-English Language Entry Requirement
+English Language Entry Requirements

-Students are required to have attained an acceptable level of English language fluency.
+Applicants are required to have attained an acceptable level of English language fluency.
 This may be demonstrated in a variety of ways, including successful study in English or an IELTS score of 5.5 or above in all bands, completion of accepted international equivalents, or completion of an EIT assessment.